smmuja/dashboard-chart/README.md

 - **View**: The total views received.
 - **Click**: The total clicks on the dashboard.
 - **Time Spent**: The total time spent interacting with the dashboard.

+## Future Improvements

+### Authentication

+- **Login/Register Functionality**: Adding user authentication to allow users to create accounts and log in to view personalized data or save their settings.

+### Enhanced Data Filtering

+- **Advanced Filtering Options**: Allow users to filter data by additional parameters such as categories or custom date ranges (Calendar library)

 ## How to Run Locally